ShowShark Server Features

 Thumbnail Generation

-• GStreamer-based video thumbnail generation at specified time offsets
+• Video thumbnail generation at specified time offsets

-• Batch thumbnail generation: reuses single pipeline, seeks in sorted order
+• Batch thumbnail generation: reuses a single pipeline for efficiency, seeks in sorted order

-• Photo metadata extraction: EXIF date, GPS coordinates (only for full-size views, never grid thumbnails)
+• Photo metadata extraction: EXIF date, GPS coordinates (only for full-size views, not grid thumbnails)

 Channels